ot4i/ace-demo-pipeline/tekton/os/cp4i/README.md

 cp.icr.io/cp/appc/ace-server-prod@sha256:79bf0ef9e8d7cad8f70ea7dc22783670b4edbc54d81348b030af25d75033097e
 ```

+## Creating App Connect Configurations

 Configurations need to be created for the JDBC credentials (teajdbc-policy and teajdbc) and default policy project name
 in a server.conf.yaml configuration (default-policy).
 See [configurations/README.md](configurations/README.md) for details.

 The JDBC credentials also need to be placed in a Kubernetes secret called `jdbc-secret` so that the the non-CP4i
 component test can access them during the pipeline run.
 This step (`component-test` in [ibmint-cp4i-build](12-ibmint-cp4i-build-task.yaml))
 proves that the code itself is working and connections are possible to the specified DB2 instance, while the later
 [CP4i-based component test](13-component-test-in-cp4i-task.yaml) demonstrates that the configurations are also valid
 and that the ACE server in the certified container can connect to DB2.

 Create the `jdbc-secret`